-If We Are Not Able to Raise Additional Capital We Will Need to Discontinue Our Research and Development Activities.
+If We Cannot Raise Additional Capital We Will Need to Discontinue Our Research and Development Activities.
 In Addition, Any Additional Financing Could Result in Dilution.

 We do not have enough working capital to continue to meet our research and development requirements and we may not obtain the additional financing necessary to meet these requirements.
 We will need substantial additional funding to conduct our research and product development activities and, if we are successful, to manufacture and market products.
 We intend to raise further funds through collaborative ventures entered into with potential corporate partners and through additional debt or equity financings.
 We cannot provide assurance that we will obtain these types of arrangements.
 We have not entered into arrangements to obtain any additional financing.
 Any additional financing could include unattractive terms or result in significant dilution of stockholders' interests.
 If we fail to enter into collaborative ventures or to receive additional funding, we would have to scale back or discontinue our research and development operations.
 Furthermore, we could cease to qualify for listing of our securities on the Nasdaq SmallCap Market.
-See " We Face the Possibility of Delisting From the Nasdaq SmallCap Market."
+See "We Face the Possibility of Delisting From the Nasdaq SmallCap Market."

-If We Fail to Obtain Regulatory Approval to Commercially Manufacture or Sell Any of Our Products or If Approval Is Delayed, it Could Increase the Cost of Product Development or Ultimately Prevent or Delay Our Ability to Sell Our Products and Generate Revenues.
+If We Fail to Obtain Regulatory Approval to Commercially Manufacture or Sell Any of Our Products or If the FDA Delays Approval of Our Product Candidates, it Could Increase the Cost of Product Development or Ultimately Prevent or Delay Our Ability to Sell Our Products and Generate Revenues.

 In order to sell our products that are under development, we must receive regulatory approvals for our products.
-The testing, manufacture, distribution, advertising and marketing of drug products are subject to extensive and rigorous regulation by governmental authorities in the United States and other countries.
-Frior to marketing, any pharmaceutical products developed or licensed by us must undergo an extensive regulatory approval process required by the FDA and by comparable agencies in other countries.
-This process includes preclinical studies and clinical trials of each pharmaceutical compound to establish its safety and effectiveness and confirmation by the FDA that good laboratory, clinical and manufacturing practices were maintained during testing and manufacturing.
+The FDA and comparable agencies in foreign countries extensively and rigorously regulate the testing, manufacture, distribution, advertising and marketing of drug products.
+The FDA and comparable agencies in other countries require an extensive regulatory approval process before we can market our product.
+This process includes preclinical studies and clinical trials of each pharmaceutical compound to establish its safety and effectiveness and confirmation by the FDA that the manufacturer maintains good laboratory, clinical and manufacturing practices during testing and manufacturing.
 The process is lengthy, expensive and uncertain.
 Clinical trials generally take two to five years or more to complete.